Nervous System Literacy for Adults: Why Regulation Is a Skill, Not a Personality Trait

 Human nervous systems evolved for co-regulation—the shared management of stress, effort, and safety inside relationships (Coan & Sbarra, 2015).

-Tone, timing, and presence matter more than content.
+Tone, timing, and presence matter provide context, which is far more salient than content.

 Burnout is often relational before it is personal (Gottman & Levenson, 1992; McEwen, 1998).

-Burnout Is a Physiological Signal, Not a Moral Failure
+Burnout Is a Physiological and Cultural Signal, Not a Moral Failure

 Many adults live in a state that looks stable from the outside.